 - Pay special attention to Study Note 7 – Reporting Requirements under Companies Act; learn the differences between them thoroughly.

 - Auditors’ qualifications, appointment, remuneration, and disqualifications under Study Note 7 too must be thoroughly studied.
-Essentially, anything related to Companies Act is important.
+Essentially, anything related to the Companies Act is important.

 Remember that if you have cleared CMA Inter Group 1, you will have no problems clearing CMA Inter Group 2.
 You only have 3 months (September, October, and November) before December 2019 examinations are here, so start now!